OmkarPathak/pygorithm/docs/Fibonacci.rst

 * Fibonacci implementations available:
     - Recursion
-    - Cache (with save results of particular numbers)
+    - Cache (which saves some recursions to avoid computation of same series again and again)

 * Get the code used for any of the implementation